 Line 701 – Residential Local Service Charge Effective Date: Provide the effective date, January 1st of the reporting year, of the local service rates which has been approved by the state or territorial regulatory agency with jurisdiction.

-Line 702 – Single State-wide Residential Local Service Charge: Mark this “box” to certify that your company has a single state-wide local service charge which has been approved by the state or territorial regulatory agency with jurisdiction. {note: only populate a single line of data in the line 703 worksheet}
+Line 702 – Single State-wide Residential Local Service Charge: Enter the rate on this line if your company has a single state-wide local service charge which has been approved by the state or territorial regulatory agency with jurisdiction.
+Leave blank if not applicable. {note: only populate a single line of data in the line 703 worksheet in the event a single state-wide residential local service charge is offered.}

 {Note: For incumbent carriers: If you do not have a single, state-wide local service charge, you must separately report the rate for each exchange.
 Each line with the worksheet (at line 703) should cover a single exchange’s rate.
 For CETCs: Each line with the worksheet should cover a residential rate level which applies to the entire study area; if the lines of data extend beyond the bottom of the worksheet, it will be found on a separate attachment.}